tbarbette/npf-docs/docs/source/usage.rst

 NPF uses a **cache** of the results it obtains.
 When the same experiment for the same variables and version of the repository is run again, the test is not excuted but rather the values from the cache are used instead.
+This is convenient when you try many variables and then restrict some of them to get a simpler graph, without re-executing the actual test.
 To ignore the cache, use ``--force-retest``.

 Limitations